-Office.

-(a) The sending state sends the required ICPC documents to the Florida ICPC

-(b) Florida ICPC Office forwards the request to the appropriate CBC ICPC coordinator for processing of the home study and Medicaid.
-Title IV-E eligibility documentation and Third-Party Health Insurance, if any, must be included in the ICPC documents.

-(c) Revenue maximization staff must submit an Initial action in the Medicaid Eligibility module for CIC Medicaid coverage.
-Prior to submission, revenue maximization must ensure entry of FSFN data necessary for successful submission.

-(d) Revenue maximization staff will monitor the Initial CIC Medicaid application to ensure the child's coverage is activated.
-Revenue maximization staff will contact local CIC staff if Medicaid is not processed within three business days.

-(e) Once CIC Medicaid coverage is activated, the revenue maximization staff will notify the child welfare professional to inform the caregiver to select a Medicaid Managed Care Plan for the child which will generate a health plan card from the provider.

-(3) The sending state remains responsible for the determination of Title IV-E eligibility for children placed in Florida.

-(a) As long as the child or young adult remains Title IV-E eligible, Florida remains responsible for providing Medicaid.
-In all cases, Medicaid is authorized for 12 months.

-(b) If a child or young adult from another state is no longer Title IV-E eligible, Florida will no longer be responsible for providing Medicaid.

-1. The sending state that has placement and care responsibility for the child or young adult must notify Florida of the loss of Title IV-E eligibility.

-2. The revenue maximization staff must inform CIC staff to close the Medicaid case, and the sending state will be responsible for arranging for the child to receive medical care.

-(4) When a Title IV-E eligible child or young adult from another state is discharged from foster care and continues to reside in Florida, the child or young adult is no longer automatically eligible for Medicaid.

-(a) The child welfare staff notifies revenue maximization staff of the change of case status.

-(b) Revenue maximization staff will submit a Closure action in FSFN Medicaid

-Eligibility module.

-(c) The child welfare professional should notify the caretaker or the young adult (if discharged independently) regarding the ability to apply for Medicaid under a different coverage type.

-(d) The child is eligible to receive Medicaid under continuous coverage provisions.
+- (a) The sending state sends the required ICPC documents to the Florida ICPC Office. - (b) Florida ICPC Office forwards the request to the appropriate lead agency ICPC coordinator for processing of the home study and Medicaid.
+Title IV-E eligibility documentation and Third-Party Health Insurance, if any, must be included in the ICPC documents. - (c) Lead agency revenue maximization staff must submit an Initial action in the Medicaid Eligibility module for CIC Medicaid coverage.
+Prior to submission, lead agency revenue maximization must ensure entry of FSFN data necessary for successful submission. - (d) Lead agency revenue maximization staff will monitor the initial CIC Medicaid application to ensure the child's coverage is activated.
+Lead agency revenue maximization staff will contact local CIC staff if Medicaid is not processed within three business days. - (e) Once CIC Medicaid coverage is activated, the lead agency revenue maximization staff will notify the child welfare professional to inform the caregiver to select a Medicaid Managed Care Plan for the child which will generate a health plan card from the provider. - (3) The sending state remains responsible for the determination of Title IV-E eligibility for children placed in Florida. - (a) As long as the child or young adult remains Title IV-E eligible, Florida remains responsible for providing Medicaid.
+In all cases, Medicaid is authorized for 12 months. - (b) If a child or young adult from another state is no longer Title IV-E eligible, Florida will no longer be responsible for providing Medicaid. - 1.
+The sending state that has placement and care responsibility for the child or young adult must notify Florida of the loss of Title IV-E eligibility. - 2.
+The lead agency revenue maximization staff must inform CIC staff to close the Medicaid case, and the sending state will be responsible for arranging for the child to receive medical care. - (4) When a Title IV-E eligible child or young adult from another state is discharged from foster care and continues to reside in Florida, the child or young adult is no longer automatically eligible for Medicaid. - (a) The child welfare staff notifies lead agency revenue maximization staff of the change of case status. - (b) Lead agency revenue maximization staff will submit a Closure action in the FSFN Medicaid Eligibility module. - (c) The child welfare professional should notify the caretaker or the young adult (if discharged independently) regarding the ability to apply for Medicaid under a different coverage type. - (d) The child is eligible to receive Medicaid under continuous coverage provisions.